AMDmi3/opening_hours.js/README.md

 ## ToDo
 List of missing features which can currently not be expressing in any other way without much pain.
-Please share your opinion on the [talk page](http://wiki.openstreetmap.org/wiki/Talk:Key:opening_hours) if you have any idea how to express (better).
+Please share your opinion on the [talk page](http://wiki.openstreetmap.org/wiki/Talk:Key:opening_hours) (or the discussion page to the proposal if that does exist) if you have any idea how to express this (better).

 * Select single (or more, comma separated) (school|public) holidays.
 [Proposed syntax](http://wiki.openstreetmap.org/wiki/Proposed_features/opening_hours_holiday_select): ```SH(Sommerferien)```
 * Depending on moon position like ```"low tide only"```.
 Suncalc lib does support moon position.
 Syntax needed.